zewdu444/space_travelers/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank Microverse team
+I would like to appreciate [Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>